Relationships are the foundation of private equity dealmaking.

 The information inside your CRM is valuable.
 When it’s elevated by deeper data from external data sources, it turns into a powerful tool that pushes a deal to the finish line.

-A CRM that enriches your contact information with deal-relevant data and reliable third-party data accelerates and improves investment decision-making.
+A CRM that enriches your contact information with your firm’s deal-relevant data as well as reliable third-party data accelerates and improves investment decision-making.
 Rather than spending your time searching for fragmented, outdated information, CRM data enrichment saves time by consolidating the information you need to drive better deal sourcing, make more informed decisions, and respond to key changes in your network—like changes in leadership, hiring trends, and funding status at target companies.

 Relationship intelligence